APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 ## Chancellor Block

-The Nov 8th incident was clearly antisemitic hate speech and warranted [condemnation by Block and Drake](https://newsroom.ucla.edu/standing-against-bigotry-at-the-university-of-california) on Nov 10th.
+The Nov 8th incident was antisemitic hate speech and warranted [condemnation by Block and Drake](https://newsroom.ucla.edu/standing-against-bigotry-at-the-university-of-california) on Nov 10th.
 Rightly so, while the words shouted may have been few, the impact was magnified by the fact that the incident occurred at a large rally.

 Nov 10th